 A prosthesis is the fastest way to fill the space where your breast was.
 You can slip it into your bra or bathing suit and appear as you did before surgery — and this is a big relief for many women, especially after losing a breast and making so many major decisions.

-A trained volunteer from the American Cancer Society’s Reach to Recovery program can come to your home or hospital room and give you a temporary breast form, as well as information about prostheses and where to buy them in your area, reconstruction, and other topics.
+A trained volunteer from the American Cancer Society’s Reach to Recovery program can give you information about prostheses and where to buy them in your area, reconstruction, and other topics.

 Breast prostheses come in many shapes, sizes, and materials: silicone gel, foam, or fiberfill interior.
 Some prostheses are weighted and some are not.
 One company, Nearly You, actually offers 86 sizes and shapes.
 Many prostheses slip into a pocket in a specially designed bra or camisole.
 Others come with adhesive patches that attach to the upper edge of your breast area, allowing you to go braless if you like.
 Others use magnets: a magnet attaches to your skin with an adhesive patch and the other magnet is on the back of the prosthesis.
 The breast form snaps onto the magnet on your chest to stay in place.
 Prostheses that stay in place with adhesive or magnets don't require special lingerie.
 The adhesive patches last about a week and then you replace them.